dennislysenko/FlexNetworking/README.md

 # Why??

+The original motivation three or four years ago was simple.
+We hated boilerplate.
+We loved Swift.
+I disliked libraries that didn't use Swift effectively.

-Unlike other libraries which are either inflexible or not swifty enough (by our standards - looking at you Alamofire with your all-arg-optional objective-C style callbacks where you aren't guaranteed to have data OR an error and no one has figured out a stylistically clean way to deal with this, except the core swift team, and it's called enums! 🙄), Flex allows you to run any type of network request, any way you want it, in the Swiftiest way possible.
+Unlike other libraries which were either inflexible or not "swifty" enough... *(looking at you, Alamofire, with your optional-arg, objective-C style callbacks, where you aren't technically guaranteed to have data OR an error, and everyone deals with this one of three different ways, often within the same project even though the Swift team made a fantastic, powerful enum implementation 🙄)*
+...
+Flex would allow you to run any type of network request, any way you want it, in the Swiftiest way possible: with an enum-backed `Result` monad for asynchronous calls, and a throwing non-optional return value for synchronous calls.

 Later, we found ourselves using a LOT of `Codable` and a LOT of `Rx` and decided to build them into this library as first class citizens, so we basically can't even fathom using any other library for our Rx-based and Codable-based apps now.

 Finally, the error handling is amazing and a lot better than other libs we've used in the past.
 We have specifically built the thrown errors and the `Response` structs so that it is easy to diagnose what exactly went wrong by just logging the error or the response, because we were pissed about opaque errors that didn't provide enough information to diagnose based on logs, leading to bugs being shelved and left unresolved ("no repro case").
 Hours of troubleshooting can be avoided with 5 minutes of work on the implementation (that's literally how long adding the requestParameters to the response struct took me, and it has already saved me hours and tons of frustration).

-Logging an error will give you its specific category (including "noInternet" instead of `code == -1020` and "cancelledByUser" instead of `code == -999`) so you can handle certain ones specifically (e.g. queue an operation to retry if the internet connection cuts out) or just log them so troubleshooting is easier when issues eventually do crop up.
+Logging an error will give you its specific category (including "noInternet" instead of `code == -1020` and "cancelledByCaller" instead of `code == -999`) so you can handle certain ones specifically (e.g. queue an operation to retry if the internet connection cuts out) or just log them so troubleshooting is easier when issues eventually do crop up.

 Logging a response will tell you its status, body, and all original parameters that formed the URL request that was actually executed.